RCCC graduates take victory lap during unique graduation ceremony - Salisbury Post

 “Rowan-Cabarrus was a life saver for me,” said Mayle, who went on to be part of NASA’s Community College Aerospace Scholars Program.

-Mayle told the graduates his strategy is to work on things the control, and it is never too late to chase their dreams.
+Mayle told the graduates his strategy is to work on things that he can control, and it is never too late to chase their dreams.

-Catherine Chathcart earned her GED.
+Catherine Cathcart earned her GED.
 At 56, she said it was a goal for her to complete it, but she found a new family in the college as well.

 Cathcart has spent her career as a certified nursing assistant.
 But something was always missing without the diploma, and she could have had better jobs earlier in life if she had qualifications.

-Cathcart said her granddaughter, who passed away at 10-years-old, would have graduated this year as well.
+Cathcart said her granddaughter, who died when she was 10, would have graduated this year as well.
 She wanted to show her other grandkids they can finish school if she can.

 Cabarrus County paramedic Kimberly Allred said she is looking to advance with the help of her associate’s degree in emergency medical science.
 She is already working toward a bachelor’s degree.